tientle/IDS706-Assignment-1/README.md

 [![Python tests](https://github.com/tientle/IDS706-Assignment-1/actions/workflows/test.yml/badge.svg)](https://github.com/tientle/IDS706-Assignment-1/actions/workflows/test.yml)

-# My Python Project
+# IDS 706 Data Engineering Systems - Project 1

-This project asks for a name and prints a welcome message for the Data Engineering course.
+This project 1) asks for a name and prints a welcome message and 2) asks for a favorite color and prints a corresponding message as part of the Data Engineering course at Duke University.

 ## Setup